 A renewal of license living in Ohio less than five (5) years: $60.00

 The fee for a temporary emergency concealed carry license with applicant living in Ohio more than five (5) years: $37.00 **

 Temporary Emergency concealed carry license with applicant living in Ohio less than five (5) years: $47.00

-For CCW, we accept cash, credit card (Visa, MasterCard, and Discover), cashier’s check or money order.
+For CCW, we accept cash, credit card (Visa, MasterCard, and Discover - note processing fee above), cashier’s check or money order.
 Personal checks are not accepted.

 THE FOLLOWING IS A LIST OF QUALIFIED INSTRUCTORS APPROVED TO TEACH CERTIFICATION COURSES FOR CONCEALED CARRY.

 The instructors listed are being provided at the request of the instructor as a courtesy, and are not necessarily endorsed or recommended by the Muskingum County Sheriff’s Office.

 Additional certified instructors will be added to this list as information becomes available.